oracle-livelabs/apex/workflows/5-add-activities-connections.md

 13. Save the changes by clicking the **Save** button.

-14. At this point our Appointment Workflow model is **Complete!**
+14. At this point, our Appointment Workflow model is **Complete!**

+## Summary

-You have successfully completed the hands-on lab for building a Doctor Appointment Workflow.
+You have successfully created and configured the workflow for the Doctor's Appointment Made Easy application.

+### What's Next
 In the next section, you will create pages in the application that will utilize this workflow.

-## **Summary**
-You have successfully created and configures the workflow for Doctor's Appointment Made Easy application.
+You may now **proceed to the next lab**.

 ## Acknowledgments
-- **Author** - Roopesh Thokala, Senior Product Manager; Ananya Chatterjee, Consulting Member of Technical Staff.
+- **Author(s)** - Roopesh Thokala, Senior Product Manager & Ananya Chatterjee, Consulting Member of Technical Staff.
 - **Contributor** -
-- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, November 2023
+- **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, December 2023